 • Use “tried and tested” resources from your trusted resource partners or own network.

 • Always hire Consultants with strong communication skills.
-Communication and understanding is essential for a successful SAP implementation, even for team members in non client-facing positions.
+Communication and understanding are essential for a successful SAP implementation, even for team members in non client-facing positions.

 We hope you have found this blog helpful and wish you good luck with your SAP Implementation!

 Please keep in mind that Eursap can help you find the right SAP Project/Programme Managers to lead your SAP Implementation project to success.
 We can also help you with your other SAP resourcing needs, whether they be for in-house employees or temporary external SAP contractors.
-Get in touch with Eursap to discuss your recruitment needs today!
+Get in touch with Eursap – Europes specialist recruitment agency to discuss your recruitment needs today!